 The theory is that – once you’ve safely introduced the food in its cooked form – you can then try introducing it raw (some pediatricians advise waiting until baby is around 7-8 months).

-published in 2007 confirmed that cooking fruits and vegetables for baby can certainly reduce or prevent oral
+An interesting report published in 2007 confirmed that cooking fruits and vegetables for baby can certainly reduce or prevent oral allergy reactions.

 Many parents feel safer cooking fruits and vegetables for baby because heat destroys most food-borne bacteria.